Dental Implant FAQ Stevenson

 - Preserve and maintain adjacent teeth and surrounding bone.

-- Long term solution that can last a lifetime if properly care for, and more cost effective compared to other restorations and removable solutions that may need replacement every 5-10 years.
+- A long-term solution that can last a lifetime if properly care for, and more cost-effective compared to other restorations and removable solutions that may need replacement every 5-10 years.